benzuzu/hci-group-26/README.md

 ## How to Run

 No extra dependency installation is needed!
-Just simply open the index.html file in your browser and play.
+We are only running static js.
+Simply open the path to the index.html file in your browser and play (make sure the js and css files are in the same directory, but this should be the default).

 ## Problem Space and Solutions